No items found.

 Matt Gilhooly podcst setup

 This setup also uses the Elgato ecosystem (including a teleprompter) to integrate video, lighting, and prompting into a single, creator-friendly workflow.
-It provides plug-and-play convenience, clean audio, and professional-looking video without extra complexity.

 Learn more about Matt’s setup.